-Learning to play golf is one of the greatest things I've ever done, professionally and personally.
-Golf is a game for life and when you consider the joy through relationships that are developed in golf you can begin to see why.
-Golf has bridged communication gaps between parents and adolescent children, it has introduced and forged lifelong friendships and yes, it has led to new business opportunities.
-The relationships are not forced and contrived, because a passionate golfer can appreciate another who shares his or her zeal for the game.
+Learning to play golf can be tremendously rewarding both professionally and personally.
+Golf has bridged communication gaps between parents and adolescent children, introduced and forged lifelong friendships, and led to new business opportunities.
+The relationships are not forced or contrived because a passionate golfer can appreciate another who shares his or her zeal for the game.

 Family Golf is Family Time

-I once interviewed PGA Tour golfer Tom Lehman who said, if you're a golfer with a young family, one of the best things you can do is to play as a family.
-Introduce your kids to the game, he said, and be patient so they want to stay with the game.
-Lehman's reasoning for this may surprise you - he acknowledges the time commitment and he explained that rather than having dad run off for his 5 hours away from home, get your family involved and make it family time together on the course.
+PGA Tour golfer Tom Lehman once said, “if you're a golfer with a young family, one of the best things you can do is to play as a family.
+Introduce your kids to the game and be patient so they want to stay with the game.”
+Lehman acknowledges the time commitment and explains that rather than spending 5 hours away from home playing golf, get your family involved.
 Over time, golf can bridge discussion and communication with your child.
-It's common ground and if you have a child in early teen years, you understand how difficult it can be to communicate with your kids.
+It's common ground and if you have a child in their early teen years, you understand how difficult it can be to communicate with your kids.

 Golf Develops Lifelong Friendships

-Beyond that, though, are the new friends that are made through golf.
+Like continuing long and enduring relationships on the course, making new lifelong friends through golf is also not uncommon.
 While it's always fun to play with pals, a passionate golfer also realizes one of the joys is to go out alone and get paired up with new people.
-In these unsuspecting times is where some of the most enjoyable relationships lie.
-Walking the course with someone you don't know may seem odd to some, but as a golfer, you realize it's an opportunity to share the game with someone new.
-You have the opportunity to bring someone new into your life that you didn't know before.
-We are social creatures and the golf course is, in many ways, the greatest stage for socialization!
+You never know who will be your playing partner, which may be off putting to some, but presents an opportunity to meet someone new and maybe even make a new friend.
+We are social creatures and the golf course is a wonderful stage for socialization!

 Golf Builds Business Relationships

 Is golf the be all, end all to family, personal and business relationships?
 No. There are many ways to create and develop these relationships.
 Yet, the beauty is that golf is a game for life.
 The young and old can play separately and together.
-Generational gaps are bridged, stories are exchanged and traditions passed down from generation to generation.
-If you don't believe me, get in the game and see for yourself.
+Generational gaps are bridged, stories are exchanged, and traditions are passed down from generation to generation.
+If you are still skeptical, get in the game and see for yourself.

 Hazeltine National Golf Club is a private golf club located in Chaska, Minn., about 30 minutes southwest of downtown Minneapolis.
 The club opened in 1962 with a mission to build and maintain a golf course suitable for the conduct of national championships.
 Hazeltine is one of only two courses in the United States to have hosted the U.S. Open, PGA Championship, U.S. Senior Open, U.S. Women’s Open, U.S. Amateur, and Ryder Cup.
 Hazeltine’s meeting and event space, golf shop and specified services in the learning center are open to the public.
 More information about becoming a member at Hazeltine is available at www.hazeltinenational.com.